-We found out everything you need to know about the brave young boy who has captured the hearts of the nation as he battles a rare cancer.
+We found out everything you need to know about the brave young boy who captured the hearts of the nation as he battled a rare cancer...

 Who is Bradley Lowery?

-Bradley Lowery is a six-year-old boy from Blackhall Colliery near Hartlepool.
+Bradley Lowery was a six-year-old boy from Blackhall Colliery near Hartlepool.

 When he was 18 months old his parents were told he had been diagnosed with neuroblastoma – a rare cancer that affects infants.

 The tumour was found in January 2013 just above his left kidney.

 He beat the illness once but sadly relapsed in July 2016.

 He spent his sixth birthday in hospital and his parents have set up a Facebook page for birthday messages for him.

 His parents set up a fund in the hope to raise enough money for him to travel to America to receive treatment there.